 Send us email at

 support@arkkra.com We welcome any comments and questions about Mup.
 Normally, you should have no problem contacting us this way.
-In the unlikely event you get a "rejected" reply when sending email, this is because excessive "spam" (junk mail) has been received from your domain at some time in the past, and our Internet service provider has installed a "spam blocker."
-In this case, you will have to send email from another address or send paper mail.
+In the event you get a "rejected" reply when sending email, this is because excessive "spam" (junk mail) has been received from your domain at some time in the past, and our Internet service provider has installed a "spam blocker."
+In this case, you will have to send email from another address.